16 Epic 2025 Festivals to Celebrate July in Vermont

 Om Festival by Dragonfly Media Arts

-Cabot Arts and Music Festival, July 28-29, 2023: A multi-genre festival including 10 bands, Cajun and Contra dances, kids’ activities, food trucks, crafts vendors, a labyrinth walk, and fantastic community arts projects.
+Cabot Arts and Music Festival, July 25-26, 2025: A multi-genre festival including 12 bands on four stages, contra dances, kids’ activities, food trucks, crafts vendors, and fantastic community arts projects.

-The weekend kicks off on Friday night with a Cajun dance party from 7-9 pm, followed by a full line-up of bands on Saturday that includes a Contra Dance at 3 pm, a break for dinner, and more bands in the evening.
+The weekend kicks off on Friday night with the Pointe Noir Cajun Band at 7 pm, followed by a full line-up of bands on Saturday that includes two contra dances and more bands in the evening.

-Cabot Arts is committed to bringing beautiful events and transformative arts experiences to Cabot and the surrounding communities.
+Cabot Arts is dedicated to presenting beautiful events and transformative arts experiences in Cabot and the surrounding communities.

 a crowd of people listening to music at the Cabot Arts and Music Festival in Cabot, Vermont.